langsci/XMLBooks/doc/user-guide.md

 102 unglossed examples
 ```

-If you provide an integer as an additional command-line argument, it
+If you provide an integer `i` as an additional command-line argument,
-will look up the example with that number in the provided file and
+it will look up the `i`-th example in the provided file and return it
-return it as an HTML table.
+as an HTML table.
 For example:

 ```
 $ ./code/explore-lspxml.py data/wilbur.xml 55